paularintaharri/roleplaygame/README.md

 **Armor types:** Cloth, Leather, Plate

 Hero can equip armors to three different slots (body, head or legs).
-Depending of a slot and item stats, heroes health, strength, dexterity or/and  intelligence will grow.
+Depending on a slot and item stats, heroes health, strength, dexterity or/and intelligence will grow.

-Hero can attack with weapon equipped.
-Weapons have a base damage which is incrased by dexteroty for ranged weapon, strength for melee weapon and intelligence for magic weapon.
+Hero can attack with a weapon equipped.
+Weapons have a base damage which is increased by dexterity for ranged weapon, strength for melee weapon and intelligence for magic weapon.

 ## Installation
 An application can be installed §by cloning the repository.